simonedeblasio/limecrm/GetAccept-v2/README.md

 ![alt text](https://www.getaccept.com/assets/img/GetAccept_Logo_Grey_Web.png "Logo Title Text 1")

 # Close more deals faster
 GetAccept is a third party tool helping sales people close more deals by taking control of the proposal and eSigning workflow.
-Now it is integrated with LIME Pro and you can send your document directly from LIME Pro through GetAccept.
+Now it is integrated with LIME CRM and you can send your document directly from LIME CRM through GetAccept.

 Features :
-- Send all doucment from Lime Pro through GetAccept
+- Send all doucment from Lime CRM through GetAccept
 - Document tracking, who has recived and opened the sent document
 - Document analytics, when was it opened, how many times, what pages did they spend time on etc
 - Commenting, discuss your proposal directly in the document